productinfo/scripting-in-swift/post.md

 }
 ```

 Urgh.
-Well... what were we expecting?
+Well... what were we expecting, I suppose?!

 This method creates a temporary file to store the contents of our concatenated Markdown string which is then passed to the Python library.
 To capture the HTML string we use an NSPipe that we can read from later.

 Right, enough of that nonsense, let's use a native Swift library!
-I chose [Markingbird](https://github.com/kristopherjohnson/Markingbird), mostly for its simplicity - simply drag `Markdown.swift` into the project and you're good to go.
+I chose [Markingbird](https://github.com/kristopherjohnson/Markingbird), mostly for its simplicity - just drag `Markdown.swift` into the project and you're good to go.

 ```swift
 class func createHTMLStringFromMarkdownContent_swift(content: String) -> String